-Morocco’s location at the entrance to the Mediterranean has made the land country critically important throughout the history of North Africa and southern Europe.
-The seafaring Phoenicians expanded their influence and trade networks to the western end of the Mediterranean by the 12th century BCE.
-This development brought the indigenous Berber population of Morocco into greater contact with the larger Mediterranean cultural network.
-The Phoenicians established a few small outposts at Chellah, Lixus, and Mogador across modern-day Morocco.
-By the 5th century BCE, the Carthaginian Empire, centered in modern day Tunisia, had taken control of the coastal regions of much of North Africa including Morocco.
+Morocco’s location on the Mediterranean Sea has made it critically important throughout history.
+The seafaring Phoenicians expanded their influence to the contemporary country’s location by the 12th century BCE and trade networks to the western end of the Mediterranean.
+This development brought the indigenous Amazigh (translates to “the free people,” commonly referred to as Berber) population of Morocco into greater contact with the larger Mediterranean cultural network.
+The Phoenicians established a few small outposts at Chellah, Lixus and Mogador across modern-day Morocco.
+By the 5th century BCE, the Carthaginian Empire, centered in modern-day Tunisia, had taken control of the coastal regions of much of North Africa including Morocco.
 Following the fall of the Carthaginian Empire, the Romans annexed the territory in 40 CE and maintained nominal control over the coast until 429, when it was lost to the Germanic Vandal tribe.

-Morocco’s independence was guaranteed during the Conference of Madrid in 1880, but the French and Spanish continued to sway Morocco’s politics in their favor.
-In the early 1900s, France attempted to create a protectorate status with Morocco, while Germany sought to increase its economic interests in the region.
-Germany and France engaged in a heated diplomatic battle over the status of Morocco, and the result was the Algeciras Conference of 1906.
-The conference allowed for joint control over Morocco between France and Spain.
-The Treaty of Fez in 1912 further established the country as a protectorate of France, and gave the Spanish control over much of the northern coastline along the Strait of Gibraltar.
+In the early 1900s, France attempted to establish protectorate status with Morocco, while Germany sought to increase its economic interests in the region and Spain its soft power.
+Germany and France engaged in a discussion over the status of Morocco, and the result was the Algeciras Conference of 1906 (more information in the Resources section below).
+The conference of various European powers—France, Germany, Spain, and also the US—allowed for joint control over Morocco between France and Spain.
+The Treaty of Fez in 1912 further established the country as a protectorate of France and gave the Spanish control over much of the northern coastline along the Strait of Gibraltar.